 Automating your savings contributions makes life so much easier because you never have to negotiate with yourself over whether to save this month or not.
-Instead, the money is moved over automatically so you may never even see it in your account.
+Instead, the money is moved over automatically so you may never even see it in your checking account.

 5. Continue to monitor your progress

 Implementing any new system into your life takes time, and paying yourself first is no exception.
 You’ll need to continue to track and monitor your progress along the way.
 Don’t get frustrated if it takes some time to get it right.

 For instance, you may find that when you pay yourself first, you keep coming up short on money every month.
 We’ll discuss what you can do if this happens in a later section.

 Paying yourself first is one of the best ways to ensure that you’re making progress toward your long-term financial goals.
 That being said, there are downsides to any financial strategy you choose to implement.

-Here are some of the biggest pros and cons of the reverse budgeting system.
+Here are some of the biggest pros and cons of the reverse budgeting strategy.